wcooley/splunk-puppet/README.md

 These final searches should differentiate agent, master and cimlog events.
-I have an extraction for the process name, so am able to match on `process=puppet-agent` and such, but I am uncertain if this was a default extraction or one I configured.
+I have an extraction for the process name, so am able to match on `process=puppet-agent` and such, but I am uncertain if the `process` field was a default extraction or one I configured.
 If you do not have this, then just matching on 'puppet-agent' or 'puppet-master' should suffice.
 Note that the agent & master searches should exclude cimlog events.

 Other Setup
 -----------